mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 Auto-diff does a lot of heavy lifting for exciting problems like these:

-* Given a simulation of airflow around a formula 1 race car, how should the wing be changed to [improve down-force](https://www.youtube.com/watch?v=hU0Whx7EZic)?
+* Given a simulation of airflow around a *Formula 1* race car, how should the wing be changed to [improve down-force](https://www.youtube.com/watch?v=hU0Whx7EZic)? :racing_car:
-* You have a rocket, what sequence of gimbal movements will make it [land upright](https://www.youtube.com/watch?v=ANv5UfZsvZQ)?
+* You have a rocket, what sequence of gimbal movements will make it [land upright](https://www.youtube.com/watch?v=ANv5UfZsvZQ)? :rocket:
-* We can model the blur created by a shaky camera, what does the ["deblurred" scene](https://www.youtube.com/watch?v=IlcLa5JeTrE) look like?
+* We can model the blur created by a shaky camera, what does the ["deblurred" scene](https://www.youtube.com/watch?v=IlcLa5JeTrE) look like? :camera:
-* With a massive dataset and an architecture for a neural network, what connection weights will [give good results](https://www.youtube.com/watch?v=kSLJriaOumA)?
+* With a massive dataset and an architecture for a neural network, what connection weights will [give good results](https://www.youtube.com/watch?v=kSLJriaOumA)? :bust_in_silhouette:

 It can be extremely useful to solve these inverse problems, but how do we go about this?
 Guess and check inputs to the simulation?
 That could take forever!

-If you can calculate the derivative of the output with respect to the input, we can use an algorithm known as *gradient descent*, which provides a general purpose approach that can be used to solve many inverse problems.
-(In practice, vanilla gradient descent is part of a rich family of gradient based optimization methods, and auto-diff is helpful for them as well.)
+If you can calculate the derivative of the output with respect to the input, we can use an algorithm known as *gradient descent*, which provides a general purpose approach that can be used to solve many inverse problems. (:nerd_face: : In practice, vanilla gradient descent is part of a rich family of gradient based optimization methods, and auto-diff is helpful for them as well.)

 If you've heard of auto-diff, it's probably by using frameworks like PyTorch or Theano, which use it for calculating gradients to train deep neural networks.
 Until deep-learning frameworks popularized it, the field of AD has been surprisingly obscure.
 Even now, there is a perception that it requires significant domain knowledge and is basically magic.
 The goal of this post is to show how auto-diff really works, without getting too bogged down in the details.
 Even with these simple examples, I hope you can appreciate what auto-diff could do for you.

 ## It’s all about Abstraction

 At the core, auto-diff uses a special type of number that makes it possible to differentiate complex functions.
 Thus, understanding auto-diff is all about understanding abstraction.
 The philosophy and motivation for the kind of abstraction I'm talking about is explored in this lecture by Richard Feynman, as part of his famous series on physics: [Feynman Lecture on Algebra](https://www.feynmanlectures.caltech.edu/I_22.html).
-It’s such a beautiful idea, mathematicians keep discovering new things that are increasingly abstract, but surprisingly, we keep finding use for them (and the mathematicians).
+It’s such a beautiful idea, mathematicians keep discovering new things that are increasingly abstract, but surprisingly, we keep finding use for them (:nerd_face: : and the mathematicians).

 To make this a bit more concrete, let's write a python function that does some computation: